A Country Doctor (short story)

 "A Country Doctor" (German: "Ein Landarzt") is a short story written in 1917 by Franz Kafka.
-It was first published in the collection of short stories of the same title.
+It "first appeared in Kurt Wolff's 1918 anthology Die Neue Dichtung (The New Literature) and then in early 1920 as the title piece in Kafka's second collection of stories".
 In the story, a country doctor makes an emergency visit to a sick patient on a winter night.
 The doctor faces absurd, surreal predicaments that pull him along and finally doom him.

 Plot

 The plot follows a country doctor's hapless struggle to attend a sick young boy on a snowy winter's night.
 A series of surreal events occurs in the process, including the appearance of a mysterious groom (stablehand) in a pig shed.

 It begins with the doctor having to urgently attend a sick patient in a village ten miles away, but his only horse died the night before, so his maid Rosa goes off to find another.
 She returns empty-handed — "Of course, who is now going to lend her his horse for such a journey?" — and the doctor expresses his frustration by kicking the door of what he thinks is his empty pig shed.
 A mysterious groom appears from within and supplies the doctor with two magnificent horses to pull his trap.
-The groom, being the oaf that he is, boorishly kisses Rosa when she tries to hand him a harness, leaving two rows of red tooth marks on her cheek.
-The doctor scolds the groom, but quickly realizes that he is in the groom's debt and jumps happily into the carriage.
-The groom declines to travel with him, preferring to stay with the terrified Rosa, who dashes into the house and makes every effort to secure herself, although her fate is "inevitable".
+The groom grasps Rosa, leaving two rows of red teeth marks on her cheek, when she tries to hand him a harness.
+The doctor scolds the groom but quickly realizes that he is in the groom's debt and climbs into the carriage.
+To protect Rosa from the groom, he tells the groom to travel with him, but the groom refuses, preferring to stay with the terrified Rosa, who dashes into the house and makes every effort to secure herself, although her fate is "inevitable".
 The doctor can do nothing to stop the groom, who, with a simple "Giddy up!" sends the horses on their way and breaks down the doctor's front door to get at Rosa.